 We boldly state this because it is a fundamental requirement for the fulfillment of human rights.
 The Committee on Economic, Social and Cultural Rights has stated that “health is a fundamental human right indispensable for the exercise of other human rights.
 Every human being is entitled to the enjoyment of the highest attainable standard of health conducive to living a life in dignity.”
 (Office of the High Commissioner for Human Rights, 2000)

-Leadership, Nursing regulation, Professional practice, Social-economic welfare
+Health workforce, Professional practice, Service delivery, Social-economic welfare